Sunita Bhuyan

 Sunita Bhuyan is an Indian violinist.
 She began her musical career at the age of 8.
 Music has always been an integral part of her life; her mother, Minoti Khaund, was a Hindustani classical violinist.
 Bhuyan was initially trained by her mother and later learned from the Pandit V. G. Jog.
-Her Album "Bihu Strings" by Times Music is the first album of folk on Violin in India.
+Her album Bihu Strings by Times Music is the first album of Indian folk music on violin.